Transmission control unit: Kick down switch

 One of the most common inputs into a TCU is the kick down switch which is used to determine if the accelerator pedal has been depressed past full throttle.
 Traditionally this was required on older transmissions with a simple logic in order to ensure maximum acceleration.
 When activated the transmission downshifts into the lowest permissible gear based on current road speed to use the full power reserves of the engine.
 This is still present in most transmissions though is no longer necessary to use in most circumstances because the TCU uses the throttle position sensor, the rate of change, and driver characteristics to determine whether a downshift may be necessary, thus eliminating the traditional need for this switch.

 Brake light switch

-This input is used to determine whether to activate the shift lock solenoid to prevent the driver selecting a driving range with no foot on the brake.
+This input is used to determine whether to activate the shift lock solenoid to prevent the driver from selecting a driving range with no foot on the brake.
 In more modern TCUs this input is also used to determine whether to downshift the transmission to increase engine braking effect if the transmission detects that the vehicle is going downhill.